DisnakeDev/disnake/docs/intro.rst

         $ source bot-env/bin/activate

-    On Windows you activate it with:
+    On Windows you activate it with the following command:

     .. code-block:: shell

-        $ bot-env\Scripts\activate.bat
+        $ bot-env/Scripts/activate.bat

 3. Use pip like usual: